codescrum/rails-template-docker-kubernetes/README.md

   - Mongoid 4.0.2

-Also this template uses [Zeus gem](https://github.com/burke/zeus) which preloads your Rails app so that your normal development tasks such as console, server, generate, and specs/tests take less than one second.
+Also this template uses [Zeus](https://github.com/burke/zeus) which preloads your Rails app so that your normal development tasks such as console, server, generate, and specs/tests take less than one second.

 You can configure Zeus' settings using the `zeus.json` file located in your Rails root path.